Fred Kessler: Return to the Assembly

 On April 6, 2004, his wife Joan F. Kessler, a long-time member of the board of governors of the State Bar of Wisconsin, unseated incumbent Court of Appeals Judge Charles B. Schudson.
 In November 2004, Fred Kessler returned to the Assembly, from the 12th District (northwestern Milwaukee, a part of Wauwatosa and one precinct in Waukesha County).
 He was assigned to the committees on campaigns and elections; criminal justice and homeland security; the judiciary; and state-federal relations.
 He was re-elected without opposition in 2006 and 2008; and in 2010 won re-election over Republican Sam Hagedorn.

 In 2012, after a drastic redistricting by the Republican-controlled legislature removed his home from the 12th and changed the racial complexion completely, Kessler faced a challenge in the Democratic primary from African-American newcomer Mario Hall, who was reported to be a school choice supporter with backing from the pro-voucher American Federation for Children and allied organizations.
 Kessler (who had to move into the redrawn district) won with 71% of the vote, and faced no challenger in the November general election.
 Kessler was re-elected without significant opposition in 2014 (one Democratic and one Republican challenger failed to make the ballot; the Republican received .3% of the vote in the general election as a write-in candidate).
 In 2016, he had no challengers in the primary or general election.

 Kessler ran for re-election in 2018 but was defeated in the Democratic primary by schoolteacher LaKeshia Myers.

 Personal life and death

 Kessler was a member of Goethe House (vice president, president); the Milwaukee Chapter of the ACLU (board member, president); World Affairs Council of Milwaukee (board member); Wisconsin Bar Association; Wisconsin State Historical Society (board member); Industrial Relations Research Association, DANK (German-American National Congress) – Milwaukee chapter (vice president); Milwaukee Donauschwaben; Amnesty International Group 107 (chairman); Milwaukee Turners; N.A.A.C.P.; and a member of the City of Milwaukee Harbor Commission.

+Kessler was an active member of the Milwaukee Turners, a prominent organization dedicated to social justice and community engagement.
+Born to immigrant parents from Germany who settled in the city between World War I and World War II, he followed his father, a leader in the German American community, by becoming involved at Turner Hall.

 Fred and Joan Kessler had two children.
 He died from cancer on November 12, 2024, at the age of 84.